Qarik-Group/dot-profile-buildpack/README.md

 # .profile Buildpack

 You can configure `cf push` to run custom initialization tasks (also known as "pre-runtime hooks") for an app [using a `.profile` file](https://docs.cloudfoundry.org/devguide/deploy-apps/deploy-app.html#profile).
 This allows you to create new configuration files, migrate databases, and more.
-All applications, except Java and Binary buildpack applications because you are only uploading the `.jar` or binary, respectively, so the `.profile` file is not uploaded.
+Except Java buildpack applications because you are only uploading the `.jar`, so an additional `.profile` file cannot be uploaded.

 This buildpack provides a workaround.
 If you set the `PROFILED` environment variable, this buildpack will create a `.profile` file in each application container for you.